 Organization & Literature

 The course consists of one lecture a week (2 SWS) and an exercise (1 SWS), which will take place about every second week.
-The lecture takes place every Tuesday from 11:30 – 13:00 in LG 0.141.
-(There will be no lecture on June 6th.)
-The exercise will be Thursdays from 13:15 to 14:45 in LG 0.143.
+The lecture takes place every Tuesday from 11:30 – 13:00 in LG 0.225.
+(There will be no lecture on May 1st and 22nd.)
+The exercise will be Thursdays from 15:00 to 16:30 in LG 0.222/3.
 The tentative dates will be announced in the first lecture, but are subject to change.
 Students are expected to attend lecture and exercise classes regularly.
 One exercise class will take place in the Laboratory for Experimental Research Nuremberg (LERN).

 Slides for the lecture will typically be made available one week ahead on StudOn.
 The password for the course will be announced in the first lecture.
 The course is completely in English (lectures, exercises, homework assignments and the exam).
 Instead of a textbook students will read 1-2 research articles per week, which will be announced in class.

-Grading consists of two homework assignments (10% each) and a final exam (90 minutes, 80% of the course grade) at the end of the term covering the topics discussed in the lectures and exercises.
-Homework assignments will be given out in class and can be handed in by teams of two students.
+The grading is based on a final exam (90 minutes) at the end of the term covering the topics discussed in the lectures and exercises.
+In addition students have the opportunity to improve on their grade by solving homework assignments.
+There will be two homework assignments, which will be given out in class and which can be handed in by teams of two students.
 Both homework assignments will be due during the term.
-Students will typically have two weeks to work on each homework assignment.
+Students will typically have one or two weeks to work on a homework assignment.
 The exam has to be passed in order to pass the class.
 By passing the course Master students receive 5 ECTS points.
 Feel free to ask further questions regarding the course content or the organizational details.
-Please send any inquiries to Benjamin Buschmann (email@example.com).
+Please send any inquiries to Andreas Friedl (email@example.com).

 Tentative outline of topics

 (c) Prospect Theory

 (c) Rationality & Strategic Interaction

 3. Social Preferences & Labor Economics